ignaciotcrespo/hadouken-AR/README.md

 Still a work in progress, but fun enough to give a try ;)

-[Live demo here: Engine 2](https://ignaciotcrespo.github.io/hadouken-AR-engine2/)
+[Live demo here: Engine 2](https://ignaciotcrespo.github.io/hadouken-AR-engine2/) In this demo the fluids simulation is drawn only when your hand is open and the fingers pointing up.

-[Live demo here: Engine 1](https://ignaciotcrespo.github.io/hadouken-ar/)
+[Live demo here: Engine 1](https://ignaciotcrespo.github.io/hadouken-ar/) This is the first version, using a library detecting the hands position, but not the fingers.

+The authors of these libraries did a great job using tensorflow and mediapipe.
+To get deeper in the techniques used in this AR experiment, take some minutes to visit the links described below.
+I enjoyed reading it.

 ### Some video samples: